Chart Color Schemes

 While Shepparton - North retains a healthy unemployment rate of 2.8%, recent employment declines have impacted its national performance ranking

-In this period, 9,766 residents were employed while the unemployment rate was 1.0% lower than Rest of Vic.'s rate of 3.8%.
-Workforce participation was at 60.3%, slightly higher than Rest of Vic.'s 57.4%.
-Key employment sectors for residents are health care & social assistance, education & training, and retail trade.
-The area has a strong specialization in health care & social assistance, with an employment share 1.4 times the regional level, but lower representation in agriculture, forestry & fishing at 4.2% compared to the regional average of 7.5%.
+In this month, 9,766 residents are employed while the unemployment rate is 1.0% lower than Rest of Vic.'s rate of 3.8%.
+Workforce participation stands at 60.3%, slightly higher than Rest of Vic.'s 57.4%.
+Key employment sectors include health care & social assistance, education & training, and retail trade.
+Health care & social assistance is particularly strong, with an employment share 1.4 times the regional level.

-The worker-to-resident ratio was 0.7, indicating above-average local employment opportunities as at the Census.
-Between June 2024 and June 2025, the labour force decreased by 14.5% while employment declined by 15.4%, leading to a rise in unemployment rate by 1.0 percentage points.
+Conversely, agriculture, forestry & fishing shows lower representation at 4.2% compared to the regional average of 7.5%.
+The worker-to-resident ratio is 0.7, indicating ample local employment opportunities.
+Between June 2024 and June 2025, Shepparton - North's labour force decreased by 14.5%, with employment declining by 15.4%, causing the unemployment rate to rise by 1.0 percentage points.
 In comparison, Rest of Vic. saw employment fall by 0.9%, labour force contract by 0.4%, and unemployment rise by 0.4 percentage points.
-State-level data from Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Shepparton - North's employment mix suggests local growth of approximately 6.7%% over five years and 14.1% over ten years.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Shepparton - North's employment mix suggests local growth of approximately 6.7% over five years and 14.1% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment